Recreate your favorite restaurant’s Shrimp Pad Thai recipe in minutes at home with all of the flavor and none of the

-Despite its name, Pad Thai originated in China where it was initially made with rice.
+Despite its name, Pad Thai originated in China, and it was initially made with rice!
 Explorers brought it to Thailand where it quickly became popular.
 Then, during World War II, both war and floods led to a rice shortage in Thailand.
 Since rice was one of the country’s leading exports, the government encouraged people to use noodles instead.

-And thus was born this delicious, noodle-based variation which has become so popular and well-loved throughout the world that it’s been called one of the world’s most delicious foods.
+And thus was born this delicious, noodle-based variation.
+It’s so popular and well-loved throughout the world that it’s been called one of the world’s most delicious foods.
 It is also now the National Dish of Thailand.

-This Shrimp Pad Thai recipe will stay good for three days in the refrigerator.
+This Shrimp Pad Thai recipe stays good up to five days in the refrigerator.
 It can be frozen, but the noodles will absorb most of the sauce, so you’ll want to make a bit extra to add before serving.

 Shrimp Pad Thai